sandyschumann/cogflexreplication/README.md

 This script is to test Hypothesis 2.

 - analysis_Step4
-This is to test Hypothesis 3.
+This script is to test Hypothesis 3.

+- analysis_Step5
+This scrit is to identify scale properties of the CFI and ARIS scales.

 ### Directories